core-wg/senml-spec/draft-ietf-core-senml.md

 information about the source of the data.

 The name fields need to uniquely identify the sources or destinations of the values in a SenML Pack.
-However, long-term stable unique identifiers are problematic for privacy reasons and should be used with care or avoided as described in {{RFC7721}}.
+However, the use of long-term stable unique identifiers can be problematic for privacy reasons {{RFC6973}}, depending on the application and the potential of these identifiers to be used in correlation with other information.
+They should be used with care or avoided as for example described for IPv6 addresses in
+{{RFC7721}}.

 # Acknowledgement